tim-smart/droff/packages/droff/README.md

 - Functional - Favour functional composition over inheritence.
 Every function or property on the client can be destructured and used without worrying about scope.
+- Scalable - Every component of the library can be scaled seperately, allowing for easy horizontal distribution of your bot.

 ## Packages